 To show my gratitude I made you pasta!
 Because we all know pasta is the way to anyone’s heart… along with copious amounts of cheese.
 Obviously. 😉

 You guys, this pasta is legitimately delicious.
-It has to be, because Boy and I don’t eat a lot of pasta (<- I know, I know, we are boring) so when we do, it must be out of this world delish.
+It has to be, because my family doesn’t eat a lot of pasta (<- I know, I know, we are boring) so when we do, it must be out of this world delish.

 What is arugula pesto pasta?